abs-platform/abs-software/Velocity/README.md

 <br>

 ### Test 2 - Compute the velocity of a satellite (using circles)
-This algorithm receive the parameters of the circles in which the detection algorithm finds the satellite of the first and the second photograph taken by the mobile phone camera.
+This algorithm receives the parameters of the circles in which the detection algorithm finds the satellite of the first and the second photograph taken by the mobile phone camera.
 Considering both circles, it computes the velocity in each axis and shows the results.

 ```
 float sample_time = 2.0;		//Sample time in miliseconds